Collideascope

-Collideascope, or Collideascope Digital Productions, was an animation studio and new media company based in Halifax, Nova Scotia from 1995 to 2009.
+Collideascope, or Collideascope Digital Productions, was a Canadian animation studio and new media company based in Halifax, Nova Scotia from 1995 to 2009.
 Founded by Michael-Andreas Kuttner and Steven Comeau, it was the largest animation studio in Atlantic Canada at 120 employees in 2007, down from 130 at its peak in 2005.

-Notable original productions from Collideascope include the Gemini Award-winning Olliver's Adventures, one of the earliest animated TV series made in Macromedia Flash, and Delilah & Julius, both in association with Decode Entertainment and commissioning broadcaster Teletoon.
+Notable original productions from Collideascope include the Gemini Award-winning Olliver's Adventures, one of the earliest animated television series made in Macromedia Flash, and Delilah & Julius, both in association with Decode Entertainment and commissioning broadcaster Teletoon.

 The company also handled animation service work, including for Johnny Test and its final project before shutting down, Speed Racer: The Next Generation.